-Do you know I left my first professional portrait session feeling nothing short of sick?
+Do you know I left my own professional portrait session feeling nothing short of sick?
 It's true, and what's more I'm grateful for it, because that experience lead me to my core belief in the power of a genuine narrative.

 My brand, personal and professional, is hinged on my unwavering belief in the power of authentic storytelling.
 I have some Native American Indian heritage, so maybe the tradition of storytelling is bone deep for me.
 At any rate I believe that stories, well told, have the power to preserve, to empower, to heal and to connect.
 And I believe that real stories trump “perfect” ones every damn day of the week.

 But it doesn’t tell a story.
-It’s not a memory.
+It’s not a real memory.
 It’s not a shared experience or a preserved slice of life.
-It doesn’t say anything about us as a family, other than the fact we managed to co-ordinate our outfits reasonably well that day.
+It doesn’t say anything about us as a family other than the fact we managed to co-ordinate our outfits reasonably well that day.
 It’s simply not authentic in any way.
 From our over-smoothed skin to the fraudulent signature adorning it.

 And there in lies the rub.

 Ask any one of my friends and they’ll tell you that I’m a pretty straight shooter.
 I love pretty things and well co-ordinated fashion.
 I drool over Scandinavian styled homes and I feel at my best when my roots are the same colour as the rest of my hair.
 But I’m real.
 I’m authentic.
 I like to just shoot the shit with my friends over a big glass of wine and I feel more comfortable in Cute Casual than Sunday Best.

 And that’s why, when I started my own business, I knew that what I offer has to be authentic.
 Sure it’s gonna be pretty (heck yeah it’s gonna be pretty!), but it’s also going to be true to the families I’m working with.
 An enjoyable experience where we create authentic, playful, sentimental, personal images.
 Images that capture the real you - and tell your story.